Please click on a link to take you to each page.

 Different rats may like different things.
 (Such as different sleeping spots, foods or scratch areas.)

 If one rat sees another rat eat or play with something they have not seen before, they may just play or eat the item, rather then testing it themselves.

 Rats will chatter their teeth when they are happy or in severe pain.
 This is referred to as Bruxing.

 Rats will bug out their eyes from time to time when they are content.
 This is called boggling.

 Rats especially males urinate little droplets as they walk over things scent marking their territory.

 Rats will also rub their necks and bodies on and over items to scent mark them.

-*I observe this most frequently if i let the girls out first, then when the boys come out they vigorously scent mark everything following the females scent trail.
+*I observe scent marking most frequently if i let the girls out first, then when the boys come out they vigorously scent mark everything following the females scent trail.

-It is common for rats to nibble on toes, fingernails and Band-Aids -So, be alert!
+It is common for rats to nibble on toes, fingernails and Band-Aids out of curiosity.